Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 $$ \frac{dR}{dt} = γI - ωR $$

 where:
-* S(t) is the number of susceptible individuals at time t
-* E(t) is the number of exposed individuals at time t
-* I(t) is the number of infected individuals at time t
-* R(t) is the number of recovered individuals at time t
-* β is the infection rate, representing the probability per unit time that a susceptible individual becomes infected upon contact with an infected individual.
-* γ is the recovery rate.
-* σ is the rate at which exposed individuals become infectious (i.e., the inverse of the incubation period).
 * ω is the rate at which the immunity wanes.
 <img width="1176" height="731" alt="image ZCOUE3" src="https://github.com/user-attachments/assets/312420a5-8627-4eff-b2e1-304fc38189e6" />